markovmodel/molPX/doc/source/INSTALL.rst

 If you already have a conda installation, directly go to step 3:

-1. Download and install miniconda for Python 2.7 or 3+, 32 or 64 bit depending on your system.
-Note that you can still use Python 2.7, however we recommend to use Python3:
+1. Download and install miniconda for Python 3+, 32 or 64 bit depending on your system.

    http://conda.pydata.org/miniconda.html